open-contracting/infrastructure/docs/projects/index.md

 Monitoring an infrastructure project may largely involve monitoring the contracts used to deliver it: particularly any primary construction contracts.

-It may be possible to [discover and populate some data about infrastructure projects by looking at contracting data](../../guidance/contracts-to-projects.md), and to use data from contacting data systems in order to detect updates and variations during a contracting process.
-In other cases, it is simply necessary to record details of each contract related to an infrastructure project, and to manually monitor any variations to these contracts.
+It may be possible to [discover and populate some data about infrastructure projects by looking at contracting data](../../guidance/contracts-to-projects.md), and to use data from contacting data systems in order to detect updates and modifications during a contracting process.
+In other cases, it is simply necessary to record details of each contract related to an infrastructure project, and to manually monitor any modifications to these contracts.

 ## How is the Project-Level Data Specification structured?